aliosmanyoruk/ArduinoHack/README.md

 Bu projenin oluşturulmasına katkıda bulunan herkese teşekkür ederiz.
 Bu kişilere teşekkür ederek projenin geliştirilmesine katkıda bulunmuş olursunuz.

-## English

-## Arduino Hacking Project for ATtiny85 Flash

-This project is designed to hack the flash memory on the Arduino ATtiny85 microcontroller.
-This allows you to customize the Arduino's operation and add new features.

-## Installation

-To install the project, follow these steps:

-1. Clone the project from GitHub.
-2. Go to the project directory.
-3. Run the `make` command.
-4. Run the `./arduino-hacking` command.

-## Usage

-To use the project, follow these steps:

-1. Open the Arduino IDE.
-2. Select the `File` > `Open` menu and select the `arduino-hacking.ino` file.
-3. Click the `Upload` button.

-## Features

-The project includes the following features:

-* An interface that allows you to customize the Arduino's operation.
-* A compiler that allows you to add new features.
-* A tool that allows you to hack the Arduino's flash memory.

-## Developers

-The following information is provided for developers who want to contribute to the project:

-* The project's source code is published on GitHub.
 * Bug reports can be submitted through the Issues page on GitHub.
 * New features can be suggested through the Pull Requests page on GitHub.